-· We have defined a register as "a series of tones produced by the same mechanism."
-The five registers of which the human voice, taken as a whole, consists are carefully described, and the means by which they are formed minutely explained on pp. 129 to 135.
+We have defined a register as "a series of tones produced by the same mechanism."
+The five registers of which the human voice, taken as a whole, consists are carefully described, and the means by which they are formed minutely explained on pp. 163 to 170.
 These registers, nevertheless, continue to be a stumbling-stone to many, and the fact of the existence in the throat of different actions for the production of different series of tones has led some teachers into the deplorable mistake of developing and exaggerating them, instead of, on the contrary, smoothing them over and equalising them.
 The result is, that we often hear singers who seem to have two or three different voices.
 They growl in the one, moan in the second, and shriek in the third; while it should have been their aim so to blend and to unite the registers as to make it difficult even for a practised ear to distinguish the one from the other.
 Such singing is outrageous, and we protest against the opinion, expressed in some quarters, that it is the natural outcome of the teachings of the laryngoscope.

-We will review the whole subject, putting it into a new light, and hope to succeed in removing doubts and in destroying errors.
+We will review the whole subject, putting it into a new

+light, and hope to succeed in removing doubts and in destroying errors.

-Let us imagine we are listening to a bass, commencing with his lowest tones, and singing up to CE.
+Let us imagine we are listening to a bass, commencing with his lowest tones, and singing up to .
 In so doing he is playing, we will say, upon the double bass.
 This is the "lower thick register."
 A tenor joining in as soon as the bass has gone high enough for him to do so, would produce his tones in exactly the same way-that is to say, he also would be playing upon a double bass.
-Both our singers now sing up the scale from the bass to the end of his compass, and the tenor to .
-In so doing, they have both changed

-176 VOICE, SONG, AND SPEECH. instruments; they do not play these tones upon a double bass, but upon a violoncello.
+Both our singers now sing up the scale from .
+In so doing, they have both changed instruments; they do not play these tones upon a double bass, but upon a violoncello.
 This is the "upper thick register."
-Many of the tones that have just been sung by a bass and by a tenor can also be produced by female voices. the compass of a contralto going down to, say 😂 📻 .
-Her lowest tones she sings, like the bass and the tenor, in the "lower thick;" that is to say, like the men, she plays upon the double bass; the only difference, so far, between her voice and that of the male singer's being this, that the contralto continues a third higher in the "lower thick" than the bass and the tenor; or, referring to the instruments, the men exchange the double bass for the violoncello at 🐑 , and the woman makes the change at 6 .
-At this point a soprano joins in, and going from to to to to to to to the sings like bass, tenor, and contralto in the "upper thick," or, to keep up our comparison, she plays upon the violoncello.
-Observe the important fact that the series of tones last mentioned, from to to , is played by bass, tenor, contralto, and soprano upon the same instrument, the violoncello: that is to say, they all sing in the same register, the "upper thick."
+Many of the tones that have just been sung by a bass and by a tenor can also be produced by female voices, the compass of a contralto going down to, say .

+Her lowest tones she sings, like the bass and the tenor, in the "lower thick;" that is to say, like the men, she plays upon the double bass; the only difference, so far, between her voice and that of the male singer's being this, that the contralto continues a third higher in the "lower thick" than the bass and the tenor; or, referring to the instruments, the men exchange the double bass for the violoncello at einge, and the woman makes the change

+At this point a soprano joins in, and going from to she sings like bass, tenor, and contralto in the "upper thick," or, to keep up our comparison, she plays upon the violoncello.
+Observe the important fact that the series of tones last mentioned, from to , is played by bass, tenor, contralto, and soprano upon the same instrument, the violoncello; that is to say, they all sing in the same register, the "upper thick."
 Here we must part company with our bass (who has probably not sung the last tone or two), while tenor, contralto, and soprano continue to sing up the scale, the tenor as high as he can, and contralto and soprano to .
-In so doing they have all three exchanged the violoncello for the viola, or, in other words, they have been singing from to to to the in the "lower thin."
+In so doing they have all three exchanged the violoncello for the viola, or, in other words, they have been singing from to in the "lower thin."